3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Tour type: Self-guided

-Personal notes: I didn’t go inside on my visit, but the Moai out front is still worth a quick stop.
-However, the museum is highly rated and overall a great place to spend an hour to learn about Chilean prehistory.
+Personal note: I didn’t go inside on my visit, but the Moai is still worth a quick stop.
+The museum is highly rated and a great 1-hour visit to learn about Chilean prehistory.

 What: An elegant early-1900s mansion-turned-museum where you can wander historic interiors and decorative details.